New York, USA / London, UK · c. 1960s–present (golden age: 1960s–1990s)

 The digital age initially threatened editorial illustration as publications cut budgets and used stock photography, but a renaissance has emerged through designers like Christoph Niemann (The New Yorker), Olimpia Zagnoli, and Malika Favre, whose bold, graphic styles are optimized for digital and social media.
 Today, editorial illustration is valued more than ever for its ability to visualize abstract concepts — inequality, AI, climate change — that photography literally cannot capture.

-Key Editorial Artists
+Key Editorial artists

 BH